azeemsyed/Escaper/README.md

 - The command `esm start` uses the <u>e</u>nviro <u>s</u>etup <u>m</u>anager to start a web server from which your browser can access the ENVRIO client.

-go into the project, make the project and start the enviro sever as follows.
+Go into the project, make the project and start the enviro sever as follows.
 ```bash
 cd Escape
 make